 This question frames the study across five separate but related inquiries and will help students collect and organize evidence to support an argument that answers the question.
 The guide will be freely available as an online resource.

-To make sense of the historical roots of the DAWNLAND story, the guide contains a digital historical timeline spanning thousands of years, beginning with the presence of Indigenous peoples on Turtle Island.
+To make sense of the historical roots of the DAWNLAND story, the guide will contain a digital historical timeline spanning thousands of years, beginning with the presence of Indigenous peoples on Turtle Island.
 The timeline prioritizes events starting in the seventeenth century.
 Dates and events are linked to text, images, maps, audio, and video to support further inquiry.
 While extensive, the timeline is not exhaustive of the major events of importance to Native peoples in New England and North America.

 PARTNERS IN ACTION